 He's got to win Florida, Ohio, North Carolina, Nevada, Minnesota, or I'll get to another option in a second.

-Which ones is he gonna get?
+Which ones is he going to get?

 It's not getting any better.